Triphenylmethanol: Synthesis

+The Russian doctoral student Walerius Hemilian (1851–1914) first synthesized triphenylmethanol in 1874 by hydrolysis of triphenylmethyl bromide as well as by chromate oxidation of triphenylmethane.

 The preparation of triphenylmethanol from methyl benzoate or benzophenone and phenylmagnesium bromide is a common laboratory experiment for illustrating the Grignard reaction.
 An alternative starting material is diethyl carbonate.

 Applications

 Although not of major industrial importance, triphenylmethanol is a useful reagent in the research laboratory.
 Substituted derivatives of triphenylmethanol are intermediates in the production of the commercially useful triarylmethane dyes.